AshyIsMe/aaronash.com.au/src/documents/posts/helloworldhaskell.html.md

 hello world!
 ```

-If you want to add a library from the list of stackage packages all you need to do is add it to the `build-depends` section of the haskell-hello.cabal.
+If you want to add a library from the list of stackage packages all you need to do is add it to the `build-depends` section of the `haskell-hello.cabal` file.
 The list of available packages is here: https://www.stackage.org/lts-2.19
 ```
 ...